 Sawmill Multicultural Art and Nature County Park

-New Storybook Path to be Installed at the Park
+New Storybook Path Installed at Sawmill County Park

-Coconino County Parks & Recreation and The Literacy Center are partnering on a new amenity, a storybook path, at Sawmill County Park.
-The path will feature the book “Marisol McDonald Doesn’t Match” by local author Monica Brown, and the book’s pages will be set on pedestals at intervals along the path.
-Visitors of all ages, but especially younger visitors, will have the opportunity to read the book, which includes both English and Spanish, and hear audio versions in English and Spanish by scanning a QR code on their phone.
-This new feature will be available at the park in early October.
+Coconino County Parks & Recreation and The Literacy Center partnered on a new amenity, a storybook path, at Sawmill County Park.
+The path features the book “Marisol McDonald Doesn’t Match” by local author Monica Brown, and the book’s pages are set on pedestals at intervals along the path.
+Visitors of all ages, but especially younger visitors, have the opportunity to read the book, which includes both English and Spanish, and hear audio versions English, Spanish, and Navajo by scanning a QR code on their phone.

 Incorporating a new amenity that combines being outdoors in nature and learning is especially appealing to Coconino County Parks and Recreation as the department plans for and provides a variety of recreational, cultural, historic, and educational opportunities throughout the county, in developed and future parks as well as natural areas.
 As evidenced by the department’s new Master Plan, which was adopted in spring 2020, residents of Flagstaff consider more educational programs for kids a key opportunity for parks and recreation.
 Storybook paths, also called storybook trails, have been growing in popularity across the country, and are often the result of a partnership between local parks and recreation agencies and libraries or non-profits.